-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to a one day in Amsterdam itinerary!
 Amsterdam is one of the greatest cities in Europe, so we would certainly need more than 24 hours to do everything there is to do there.
 But every perfect travel itinerary needs to be taken one day at a time, and this One Day in Amsterdam Itinerary is jam-packed with goodies.

 We’ll spend the morning soaking up culture and madness at the Van Gogh Museum, we’ll feast on Indonesian treats for lunch, we’ll soak up natural beauty in Vondelpark, and chase that the finest Amsterdam beer tour.
 Laten we gaan!